gabigf/update-spots-example/README.md

 ## Update Spots

-DO NOT FORK!   use the "Use this template" function instead
+Template to test the update spots function from the scheduler project.

 ```
 npm install